 If a wonderful opportunity came your way today, how prepared would you be?

 The problem with avoiding opportunities like that, is that we fail to give ourselves the experience required, to overcome the fear.
-We need that experience in order, for example, to become comfortable and confident on radio, TV or public speaking.
+We need that experience, for example, to become comfortable and confident on radio, TV or public speaking.
 Then, when an opportunity comes our way we can eagerly snap it up.

 Justin Timberlake and 200 million viewers

-Before he performed, he was asked by the show’s presenter if he knew how many viewers were about to watch his performance.
-Timberlake replied, “No”.
+The show’s presenter asked him if he knew how many viewers were about to watch his performance.
+He replied, “No”.
 The presenter said, “Around 200 million people”.
 Timberlake replied, “Ha.
 That’s cool”.
 He then got on stage and sang as if he were performing in front of a dozen close friends, rather than almost twice as many TV viewers as the Super Bowl!

-It turns out that Justin Timberlake has been performing to millions on TV since he was just 11 years old.
+It turns out that Timberlake has been performing to millions on TV since he was just 11 years old.
 So, he pushed through the hard part years ago.
-Little wonder he’s so comfortable and confident with the TV cameras, the audience at the venue and the thought of millions of viewers tuning in.
+Today, he’s comfortable with the TV cameras and the thought of millions of viewers tuning in.
 His performance was fantastic.

 Opportunities come in different sizes.
 Smaller opportunities come with very little upside, but they’re usually within our reach.
-However, the best opportunities almost always require us to stretch.
-To push ourselves.
+However, the best opportunities almost always require you to stretch.
+To push yourself.

-Every time we embrace a great, challenging opportunity, we become more prepared for the next one.
-The more prepared we are, the easier it gets.
-The more opportunities we accept, the more opportunities we attract.
+Every time you embrace a great, challenging opportunity, you become more prepared for the next one.
+The more prepared you are, the easier it gets.
+The more opportunities you accept, the more opportunities you attract.

 This momentum leads you to an increasing number of bigger and better opportunities.
 And that’s exactly what you need, for your business to reach its full potential.